ErrorPro/react-google-autocomplete/README.md

 - `defaultValue` prop is used for setting up the default value e.g `defaultValue={'Amsterdam'}`.

+- `language`: Set [language](https://developers.google.com/maps/documentation/places/web-service/details#PlaceDetailsRequests) to be used for the results.
+If not specified, Google defaults to load the most appropriate language based on the users location or browser setting.

 You can pass any prop specified for the hmtl [input tag](https://www.w3schools.com/tags/tag_input.asp).
 You can also set [options.fields](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult) prop if you need extra information, now it defaults to basic data in order to control expenses.

 ## usePlacesWidget